Skip to main content Jump to list of all articles

 In this tutorial, you’ll build a fun and interactive guessing game using Svelte 5, the latest version of the lightweight JavaScript framework designed for creating fast and reactive web applications.
 This game will challenge users to guess a randomly generated number within a certain range, offering real-time feedback on whether their guesses are too high or too low.
 By leveraging Svelte’s powerful reactivity and efficient state management, you’ll create a smooth user experience with minimal code, making it an ideal project to explore Svelte 5’s new features and capabilities.

-Svelte 5 has introduced runes, the equivalent of signals in other frameworks including Solid, Vue and Angular.
-Signals notify functions when updated, making it a real-time experience by making the system more dynamic.
-This can reduce the complexity of your app, allow the focus to be more on the components and avoid such opinionated strict syntax.
+Svelte 5 has introduced runes, the equivalent of signals in other frameworks, including Solid, Vue, and Angular.
+Signals notify functions when updated, making the experience real-time by making the system more dynamic.
+This can reduce the complexity of your app, allow the focus to be more on the components, and avoid such opinionated strict syntax.

-Svelte 5 is in the release candidate phase and will officially be released once the bugs are ironed out.
-It is not recommended for production.
+Svelte 5 has now officially been released.
 I have ported my vanilla JavaScript Guessing game to use Svelte 5 for a learning experience.

 Prerequisites